Kristiansand, Norway

 We asked people if there is a lot of crime.
 They answered:

 "Kristiansand is generally considered to be a safe city, with low levels of crime.
 The city has a low rate of violent crime, and most reported crimes are related to property theft and vandalism.
-The police in Kristiansand take a proactive approach to crime prevention, and the city has a number of initiatives in place to help keep the community safe," wrote one member in Kristiansand.
+The police in Kristiansand take a proactive approach to crime prevention, and the city has a number of initiatives in place to help keep the community safe," said one expat in Kristiansand.

 Is there a lot of diversity?
 Are people in Kristiansand accepting of differences?